A2GSL/Kate/README.md

 > - It is not sensitive to small changes in data and parameters.
 > - It works in multiple universes.
 > - It works in different regions.
-> - Its profi t hits a recent new high.
+> - Its profit hits a recent new high.

 Here a snippet of a simple alpha strategy based on [101 Formulaic](https://arxiv.org/ftp/arxiv/papers/1601/1601.00991.pdf) Alpha#42: `(rank((vwap - close)) / rank((vwap + close)))`